rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 Machine-learning midterm tmw. need to do well to come out of <b>`Academic-Probation' </b>.
 Hopefully, this is <b>at least worthy</b> of a masters. <br>

 Just a below-average, subpar, student, <b> trying to be a researcher</b> after all.
 Books are always correct.
 Not our intuitions.
-I'd still go with my gut anyday.
+I'd rather go with my gut anyday.
 Time to rewrite their books.
+Thanks but no thanks.

 rajat.
 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>